johnamata/stuff/_posts/2021-03-24-making-it-rain.md

 I even thought about learning blockchain development and enrolled in a couple udemy courses, one of which was stephen grider's <a href="https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/">Ethereum and Solidity: The Complete Developer's Guide</a>.

-I later learned that solidity dApp crap is pretty basic, and that the bulk of a blockchain dev's skills should be about building for consensus (at least at the time, i dont know about it now), and to git gud at C++ (at leas at the time.
+I later learned that solidity dApp crap is pretty basic, and that the bulk of a blockchain dev's skills should generally be about building for consensus (at least at the time, i dont know if it's true now), and to git gud at C++ (at least at the time, again not sure now, I think it's all just JS and golang magic nowadays).

 I didnt follow that career after I graduated in 2018.
 I took a break from pretty much anything to travel for a year and think about what i want next in life.
 Anyways, what happened next is a long story that probably warrants to be published in my private blogs or in my more "polished" blogs.